Drainage basin: Geomorphology

 Drainage basins are the principal hydrologic unit considered in fluvial geomorphology.
 A drainage basin is the source for water and sediment that moves from higher elevation through the river system to lower elevations as they reshape the channel forms.

 Ecology

 Drainage basins are important in ecology.
 As water flows over the ground and along rivers it can pick up nutrients, sediment, and pollutants.
-With the water, they are transported towards the outlet of the basin, and can affect the ecological processes along the way as well as in the receiving water source.
+With the water, they are transported towards the outlet of the basin, and can affect the ecological processes along the way as well as in the receiving water body.

-Modern use of artificial fertilizers, containing nitrogen, phosphorus, and potassium, has affected the mouths of drainage basins.
+Modern use of artificial fertilizers, containing nitrogen (as nitrates), phosphorus, and potassium, has affected the mouths of drainage basins.
 The minerals are carried by the drainage basin to the mouth, and may accumulate there, disturbing the natural mineral balance.
 This can cause eutrophication where plant growth is accelerated by the additional material.

 Resource management

 Because drainage basins are coherent entities in a hydrological sense, it has become common to manage water resources on the basis of individual basins.
 In the U.S. state of Minnesota, governmental entities that perform this function are called "watershed districts".
 In New Zealand, they are called catchment boards.
 Comparable community groups based in Ontario, Canada, are called conservation authorities.
 In North America, this function is referred to as "watershed management".

 In Brazil, the National Policy of Water Resources, regulated by Act n° 9.433 of 1997, establishes the drainage basin as the territorial division of Brazilian water management.

 When a river basin crosses at least one political border, either a border within a nation or an international boundary, it is identified as a transboundary river.
 Management of such basins becomes the responsibility of the countries sharing it.
 Nile Basin Initiative, OMVS for Senegal River, Mekong River Commission are a few examples of arrangements involving management of shared river basins.

 Management of shared drainage basins is also seen as a way to build lasting peaceful relationships among countries.